absinthe-graphql/absinthe/guides/ecto.md

 # Ecto Best Practices

-> Much of this guide is out-of-date with recent additions to the [absinthe_ecto](https://hex.pm/packages/absinthe_ecto)
-> package.
->
-> You can help!
-Please fork the [absinthe](https://github.com/absinthe-graphql/absinthe) repository, edit `guides/ecto.md`, and submit a [pull request](https://github.com/absinthe-graphql/absinthe/pulls).

 ## Avoiding N+1 Queries

 In general, you want to make sure that when accessing Ecto associations that you preload the data in the top level resolver functions to avoid N+1 queries.

 Imagine this scenario: You have posts and users.
-A Post has an author field, which returns a user.
+A `Post` has an `author` field, which returns a user.
 You want to list all posts, and get the name of their author:

 ```graphql